What we do

 We also engage in advocacy, speaking up for love and justice on behalf of those most vulnerable.
 Writing letters, calling legislators, signing petitions, and marching in the streets when necessary.

-Learn about Spirit Workshops – our outreach to the community.
+- Learn about Gathering Ground – our outreach to the community.

 How to get involved